Lucky-ESA/ioBroker.schedule-switcher/docs/en/README.md

 - Select switching state
 - Select a condition (optional)
+- Only set value if it is not equal
 - Enter time (hh:mm:ss)
 - Click save at the top right